matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 But what was particularly interesting for me in implementing Clojure was how much runtime tangibility and situated sensibilities were in the JVM design.
-The JVM is actually a very dynamic thing.
-As much as Java looks like say, C# or C++, the JVM it was written with an idea of "We are going to embed these programs on set top boxes, and network them, and need to send code around that you could update their capabilities".
+The JVM is actually a _very_ dynamic thing.
+As much as Java looks like say, C# or C++, the JVM, it was written with an idea of "We are going to embed these programs on set top boxes, and network them, and need to send code around that you could update their capabilities".
 That is like, it is situated everywhere you turn.
 And the runtime has got a ton of excellent support for that.
 Which makes it a great platform for languages like Clojure.